biogeo/structab/README.md

 ## structab
-Several simple functions for treating structures as tables
+Several simple functions for treating structs as tables.

-Sometimes it's useful to have a struct serve as a table, where each field represents a column.
+Sometimes it's useful to have a `struct` serve as a table, where each field represents a column.
 This mostly works fine as-is, but occasionally it's nice to do slightly more complicated things, like concatenate the data from two tables, or query or index a subset of the rows in the table.
 One